SGM Herbert A. Friedman (Ret.) and Brigadier General Ioannis Paschalidis

 the population "Disperse Or We Shoot"

 I, and my six Navy Chief Petty Officers, all with families, were in civvies, ostensibly as Canadians.
+Our job was to keep an eye on the Soviet Black Sea Fleet from Cyprus.
 As a newly-promoted Lieutenant Commander I was in charge of a Joint US-UK analysis group, assisted by Lieutenant Bryan Lambert, Royal Navy, in charge of six RN ratings, with twelve Royal Signals blokes rounding out the crew.
 This was an outstanding group and we did a bang-up job.
 My group arrived in

 9 September 1954, and EOKA began its terror campaign against the British government shortly after that date.
 Nicosia